Left 4 Dead 2: Sales

 Pre-release sales estimates for Left 4 Dead 2 were positive.
 As of July 2009, Left 4 Dead 2 ranked first in purchase intent out of all upcoming games, with 9 out of 10 polled stating that they would buy the game.
 According to Lombardi, pre-orders for the sequel within the month following the announcement were double those for Left 4 Dead at the same time relative to release date.
 In a press release on October 5, 2009, Valve announced that, based on the strength of pre-orders, they expect Left 4 Dead 2 to be the fastest selling product in the company's history, with the game's pre-release sales averaging 300% greater than Left 4 Dead.
 In an interview in November 2009, Chet Faliszek claimed the number of pre-sales of Left 4 Dead 2 were four times that of the original game.

 On December 1, 2009, Valve reported that more than two million retailed copies of Left 4 Dead 2 were sold in two weeks, which represents "more than double" the sales of the original game's two week debut.
 According to the NPD Group, the Xbox 360 version was the fifth best-selling retail title for consoles in November 2009, with over 744,000 copies sold.

 In February 2010, Electronic Arts, Left 4 Dead 2 retail distributor, revealed that the game had sold 2.9 million on retail so far while Forbes wrote that more than 4 million copies were sold at stores in 2009.

 Over two weeks in July 2010, approximately 12,000 owners of Call of Duty: Modern Warfare 2 were mistakenly banned by Valve's-Anti-Cheat system.
 Those affected received a free copy of the game, which could be sent as a gift if the user already owned a copy.

 On May 10, 2011, Doug Lombardi mentioned that each of the Left 4 Dead games had sold three million copies on the Xbox 360.
 In September 2012, Faliszek, in an interview with VG247, said that the series had sold over 12 million in total.
 The game was offered free for a day on Steam during Christmas 2013.

 Competitive play

 On PC, the original competitive modification named "Confogl", was created by community member ProdigySim.
 It is now a playable mutation included in the game.
 Confogl is a set of rules for competitive Left 4 Dead 2 Versus mode which standardizes certain elements and changes the distribution of items and weapons.
+For example, it removes medkits in favor of pills and tier 2 weapons (i.e the AK, the M16, and both auto-shotguns).
+It also features a unique bonus system that takes into account both distance and health.
 It tips the scales toward the Infected.
 Tournaments have been held utilizing the Confogl modification, such as the CEVO tournament.